s-gryt/sgryt.com/_posts/2023-08-21-8-strategies-team-leads-developer-success.md

 - [Google's Engineering Leadership](https://rework.withgoogle.com/guides/managers-identify-what-makes-a-great-manager/steps/learn-about-googles-manager-research/)
 - [Spotify's Engineering Culture](https://engineering.atspotify.com/2014/03/27/spotify-engineering-culture-part-1/)

 By implementing these strategies, team leads can create an environment where developers thrive, software quality improves, and business objectives are consistently met.
-Remember, great leadership isn't about having all the answers—it's about creating the conditions for your team to find them. 🚀👨‍💻👩‍💻
+Remember, great leadership isn't about having all the answers - it's about creating the conditions for your team to find them. 🚀👨‍💻👩‍💻